 Pyrococcus furiosus Michelle Kropf

 The Pyrococcus furiosus was discovered by Karl Stetter in 1986 off of Italy.
-It is a hyperthermophilic Archaea bacterium that grows at an astonishing 100°C, with a range between 70°C and 103°C. Optimally its pH is at 7, but it can stand between a pH of 5 and 9.
+It is a hyperthermophilic Archaea that grows at an astonishing 100°C, with a range between 70°C and 103°C. Optimally its pH is at 7, but it can stand between a pH of 5 and 9.
 It is anaerobic and heterotrophic in nature and has a fermentative metabolism.
 The P. furiosus is found in deep sea vents and volcanic marine mud off of Italy, and can be cultured in its genus specific Pyrococcus complex medium that contains salts, yeast extract, peptone, sulfur, seawater, and a few other components.
 With a fast doubling time of only 37 minutes it can be easily used in laboratory settings.
-Physically, it is coccus shape between 0.8 and 2.5 microns in diameter with a monopolar polytrichous flagella.
-Monopolar implies it has flagella at one pole of the bacteria, and polytrichous means it has many strings of flagella.
-All together, the flagella is on the most visually astonishing characteristics of the bacterium (see photo below).
+Physically, it is coccus shape between 0.8 and 2.5 microns in diameter with a monopolar polytrichous archaella (the archaeal equivalent of flagella).
+Monopolar implies it has an archaella at one pole of the bacterium, and polytrichous means it has many strings of archaella.
+All together, the archaella is on the most visually astonishing characteristics of the bacterium (see photo below).

-Figure 1: Single P. furiosus bacterium highlighting the beauty of the flagella.
+Figure 1: Single P. furiosus bacterium highlighting the beauty of the archaella.

 A very interesting fact about the bacterium is it has enzymes that contain tungsten, a very rare phenomena for biological organisms.
 Tungsten is believed to fuel the growth of the bacterium.
 Scientists have isolated from it a red-colored protein that is believed to be an inactive form of a type of oxidoreductase.
 Under the anaerobic conditions the P. furiosus lives in this inactive form is activated, and is used to oxidize glyceraldehyde.
 The protein is scientifically significant for two reasons: it is the first aldehyde oxidoreductase to be found in an Archaea bacterium, and it is a unique form of aldehyde oxidizing enzyme.